adaptivestone/framework-documentation/docs/07-logging.md

 :::tip

-Feel free to use environment variables on your transport config as well.
-That simplify working with multiple environments
+Feel free to use environment variables in your transport config as well.
+That simplifies working with multiple environments.

 :::

-## Console output for logger
+## Console Output for Logger

 Console loggers act in a customized way to provide more verbose info.
-Default console output constructed as
+The default console output is constructed as:

 `(${process.pid}) ${info.label}  ${info.timestamp}  ${info.level} : ${info.message}`

-Where
+Where:
-“process.pid” - pid of node process.
-Useful in cluster environment “info.label” - label of place.
-More info below “info.timestamp” - date of event
+“process.pid” - the PID of the Node process.
+Useful in a cluster environment.
+“info.label” - the label of the place.
+More info below.
+“info.timestamp” - the date of the event.
-“info.level” - log level (“error”,”warn”, etc)
+“info.level” - the log level (“error”, ”warn”, etc.).
-“Info.message” - message that passed to logger (eg: this.logger.info(“this is a message”));
+“info.message” - the message that was passed to the logger (e.g., `this.logger.info(“this is a message”)`).

 ### info.label

-Inside the base class we have a method [“loggerGroup”](04-base.md#api)that is used as a first part of info message generation.
-This useful to group messages like “controllers”,”models”, etc
+Inside the base class, we have a method [“loggerGroup”](04-base.md#api) that is used as the first part of the info message generation.
+This is useful for grouping messages like “controllers”, ”models”, etc.

-Framework uses: “command”, “connector”, “controller”, “model” and “CLI_” groups.
+The framework uses the following groups: “command”, “connector”, “controller”, “model”, and “CLI\_”.

 :::tip
-Feel free to introduce your own groups
+Feel free to introduce your own groups.
 :::

-Second part is generated by the base class function “getConstructorName” that by default grabs the constructor name and adds it to the info string.
-You can overwrite this method for you classes
+The second part is generated by the base class function “getConstructorName”, which by default grabs the constructor name and adds it to the info string.
+You can overwrite this method for your classes.

-Example
+Example:

 ```
 (15950)  [modelCoin]  2021-10-18T11:17:54.746Z  verbose : Model have no hooks
 ```

 Here:

 ```
-(15950) - process pid
+(15950) - process PID
-[modelCoin] -  info message ("model" - group.
-"Coin" model name)
+[modelCoin] -  info message ("model" - group, "Coin" - model name)
 2021-10-18T11:17:54.746Z - time
 verbose - level
 Model have no hooks - message
 ```

-### Environment variables
+### Environment Variables

-#### Sentry transport
+#### Sentry Transport

-**LOGGER_SENTRY_DSN** sentry DSN
+**LOGGER_SENTRY_DSN** - Sentry DSN.

-**LOGGER_SENTRY_LEVEL** logs level that shouls go into sentry.
-Default 'info'
+**LOGGER_SENTRY_LEVEL** - the log level that should go into Sentry.
+Default: 'info'.

-**LOGGER_SENTRY_ENABLE** enable or not sentry logger.
-Default 'false'
+**LOGGER_SENTRY_ENABLE** - enable or disable the Sentry logger.
+Default: 'false'.

-#### Console transport
+#### Console Transport

-**LOGGER_CONSOLE_LEVEL** logs level.
-Default 'silly' (include all)
+**LOGGER_CONSOLE_LEVEL** - the log level.
+Default: 'silly' (includes all).

-**LOGGER_CONSOLE_ENABLE** enable or not console logger.
-Default 'true'
+**LOGGER_CONSOLE_ENABLE** - enable or disable the console logger.
+Default: 'true'.